UnGuZartex/Blockr/Documentation/UseCases.md

  1. The system unhighlights this block.
  2. The system system chooses the loop block as next block to execute.

 4a.
-When the the block doesn't affect the robot's state
+When the block doesn't affect the robot's state
  1. The system doesn't change the robot's state in the Game World.

 4b.
 When the robot's position is changed to an invalid place in the Game World